pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-03-18-coconut-bread.markdown

 - low moisture part skim
 - garlic powder
 - vic
 Description: This loaf of bread is free of both <a href='/misc/celiac'>gluten</a> and refined <a href='/misc/grains'>grains</a>.
 It's higher in <a href='/misc/protein'>protein</a>, lower in <a href='/misc/carbs'>carbs</a>, and is full of delicious cheesy and garlicky flavor.
-It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with <a href='/misc/celiac'>Celiac</a> disease.
-For a sweeter variation, see the note at the bottom.
-Or you can make them into pretzels; check out my <a href='/recipes/gluten-free-pretzels'>Gluten Free Savory Pretzels</a>.
+It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with <a href='/misc/celiac'>Celiac</a> disease
 Instructions:
 - Preheat oven to 350F, and line a 9x5" pan with parchment paper